How to Set Up a Company in Dubai: The Complete Guide for Entrepreneurs in 2026

 Banking is a good example.
 Some jurisdictions have stronger relationships and a longer track record with local banks, which can make the account opening process smoother.
 Others may appear cheaper initially but become more expensive over time through renewals, visa costs, or additional administrative requirements.

 Location can also be an overlooked factor.
 While much of the incorporation process is now digital, there may still be situations where you need to interact with the free zone authority, collect documents, or complete administrative formalities.
-Some free zones are located in Dubai itself, while others are based in different emirates (few hours away), which can make these visits less convenient if you're living in Dubai.
+Some free zones are located in Dubai itself, while others are based in different emirates ( 1h30 away), which can make these visits less convenient if you're living in Dubai.

 The best jurisdiction is rarely the cheapest one.
 It's the one that aligns with your business activity, residency plans, banking needs, and how you expect to operate over the coming years.